 What to Do

 The implementation of the tariffs have left consumers between a rock and a hard place with prices and uncertainty rising.
-If you’re looking to buy a steel building, we recommend taking full advantage of our price lock promise, which enables buyers to freeze the price of steel for their desired building for a negotiated amount of time.
+If you’re looking to buy a steel building, we recommend staying ahead of the inevitable price increases by completing construction of your building as soon as possible.

 We also recommend working with the most reliable building suppliers.
 This ensures that you receive the highest quality building at the fairest price with clear communication throughout the process.
 General Steel has been the premier steel building business in the industry for over 20 years.